 If you're concerned about a student, faculty, or staff member, our office wants to help.
 Below are some tips on how to work with someone in distress.
-Also, any one can contact the Behavioral Concerns Advice Line (BCAL) at 512-232-5050 to express concerns about UT faculty, staff, and students.
+Also, any one can contact the Behavioral Concerns Advice Line (BCAL) at 512-232-5050 to express concerns about UT faculty, staff, students, and visitors.
 BCAL is available 24/7 and callers can choose to be anonymous.

 Situations that present an immediate threat to persons or property are considered emergencies and should be directed to the University of Texas Police Department (UTPD) at 911.

 How to Tell if Someone Needs Help:

 - Persistent, unreasonable demands

 - Disruptions to the classroom or office

 - Repeated or prolonged absences from class or work

 - Threats of violence toward self or others